TimS-ml/teenygrad/README.md

 5. **Tests ([`test/test_optim.py`](command:_github.copilot.openRelativePath?%5B%22test%2Ftest_optim.py%22%5D "test/test_optim.py"))**: This file contains various tests for the optimization algorithms.
 It appears to compare the output of the [`teenygrad`](command:_github.copilot.openRelativePath?%5B%22teenygrad%22%5D "teenygrad") optimizers with those from the `torch` library to ensure they are working correctly.

 6. **Machine Learning Operations ([`teenygrad/mlops.py`](command:_github.copilot.openRelativePath?%5B%22teenygrad%2Fmlops.py%22%5D "teenygrad/mlops.py"))**: This file contains the implementation of various machine learning operations as classes that inherit from the `Function` class.
 Each class implements a [`forward`](command:_github.copilot.openSymbolInFile?%5B%22mnist.py%22%2C%22forward%22%5D "mnist.py") method for computing the output of the operation, and a [`backward`](command:_github.copilot.openSymbolInFile?%5B%22teenygrad%2Fmlops.py%22%2C%22backward%22%5D "teenygrad/mlops.py") method for computing the gradient during backpropagation.

-The [`teenygrad`](command:_github.copilot.openRelativePath?%5B%22teenygrad%22%5D "teenygrad") library seems to be a great resource for understanding the basics of how deep learning libraries work under the hood.
-It's worth noting that real-world deep learning libraries like PyTorch or TensorFlow are much more complex and optimized, but the basic principles are the same.